gaojunran/wordy/README.md

 ## Description

-👍🏻 A simple command-line wrapper for [youdao](https://github.com/longcw/youdao).
+👍🏻 A simple command-line wrapper for [youdao](https://github.com/longcw/youdao) (You need to install it first).

 ⭐️ Support consecutively querying multiple words, save them to CSV file, and generate word list PDF.